-When selected, this screen displays all four G-Force values (two longitudinal and two lateral).
+When selected, this screen displays all four G-Force values (two lateral and two longitudinal).

 - When a force greater than zero is measured, the display will update the value as it climbs.
 As the G-Force falls, the peak forces will continue to display. - Pressing the FUNCTION SELECT button will clear the peak force values.